QuestCraftPlusPlus/mesa/docs/envvars.rst

    for compute dispatches if one is detected.
 For Vulkan, anvil will advertise support for a compute queue if a compute engine is detected.

+.. envvar:: INTEL_COPY_CLASS

+   If set to 1, true or yes, then I915_ENGINE_CLASS_COPY will be supported.
+For Vulkan, anvil will advertise support for a transfer queue if a copy engine is detected.

 .. envvar:: INTEL_DEBUG